We aim to deliver the highest standard

 - Where a complaint is upheld, it will be acknowledged, and a full apology will be offered.
 The BMA will act decisively to do all that it can to put matters right and/or prevent repetition in the future.

-We would ask that in the first instance you try to resolve any unhappiness directly with the person who dealt with your matter.
-If that fails then the following more formal approach is designed to try to address the concerns you have.
+We would ask that in the first instance you try to resolve any unhappiness directly with the person who dealt with your matter, or alternatively you can email the BMA director of member relations ([email protected]) in confidence.
+If that fails then the following more formal approach, is designed to try to address the concerns you have.

 How to make a complaint

-Complaints need to be made in writing and sent to [email protected]
+Complaints should be made in writing and sent to [email protected]

-On receipt all formal complaints will be acknowledged.
-It will then be allocated to the appropriate manager for action.
+On receipt all formal complaints will be acknowledged and allocated to the appropriate person for action.

 The complaints process